VForsmann/scrape-boilerplate/README.md

-# node-boilerplate
+# scrape-boilerplate
-A boilerplate template for NodeJS projects.
+A boilerplate template for NodeJS-Web-Scraping projects.

 ## Setup
 1. Create a **.env** file in the root directory with following settings: